 As a retailer, you’re in business to attract lots of customers and sell as much as possible.
-But only selling on your website limits your audience to people actively searching for your products that already know about you.
-There’s a large chunk of people that don’t ever find your website.
+But only selling on your website limits your audience to people who already know about you actively searching for products.
+There’s a large chunk of people who don’t ever find your website.

 One way to extend your reach and increase revenue is to list your products on marketplaces.
 Some of the popular ones include Amazon, eBay, and Shopify—in fact, 65% of sellers use Amazon and eBay to sell their products.
 This gets their products in front of people who already spend time browsing these platforms.

 However, one major drawback of these marketplaces is they’re saturated with competition, making it harder for you to stand out.

 The good news is there’s another, newer marketplace that offers just as many perks and benefits as these large marketplaces but with less competition.
 In comparison, if you sell on Walmart, you have a huge opportunity to stand out and meet your business goals.

 How to become a seller on Walmart Marketplace